chaipi-chaya/Boston-Crime-Analysis/README.md

 There are two ways to view the analysis.

-First: you can simplily click the analysis folder and go through each .ipynb file.
+First: you can simplily click the analysis folder and go through each .ipynb file.<br/>
 Second: you can also download this project and run the application to view the analysis.

 ### Prerequisites

 The project requires some packages.

-python: 3.7.6
+python: 3.7.6 <br/>
-Flask: 1.1.1
+Flask: 1.1.1 <br/>
 requests: 2.22.0